kshitijrajsharma/horizournal/src/content/blog/radar-image-tutorial.md

 ### Enhanced Spectral diversity

-In order to improve the quality of the after image as related to before , we need to apply range and azimuth shift corrections to the after iamge
+In order to improve the quality of the after image as related to before , Inorder to remove inospheric error this step is used .

 Go to :